Variante/GeniusInvokationSimulator/README.md

 python game.py
 ```

+## TODO
+1. The effect of buffs and debuffs
+2. Elemental reactions
+3. More characters and action cards

 ## Update log
+12/19/22:
+1. Finish basic skill pipeline
+2. Better character switch pipeline when one character is dead

 12/18/22:
 1. Build basic concepts including characters, actions, dice, deck and game framework.
 2. Finish the game pipeline and add the first action card "Sweet Madame"